Annual reports of Commonwealth departments

 - Department of Human Services (DHS).

-The committee considered that the annual reports of DOH, DSS and DHS were
+The committee considers that annual reports of these Commonwealth

 Department of Health